-1. Resumption of Arts Activities in MOE Schools
+1. Updates on resumption of Arts Activities in MOE Schools

 2. Digital Formats for NAC-AEP and Public Arts Programmes

 Since May 2020, artists/arts groups have been developing digital presentation and online engagement modes when delivering approved programmes included in the NAC-AEP 2019-2021 directory.
-As schools resume arts activities, digital and blended arts learning experiences remain relevant and important to schools.
+Given the prevailing SMMs for schools, digital and blended arts learning experiences remain relevant and important to ensure students have access to the arts.

 Artists/arts groups may continue to submit change requests to NAC via the NAC-AEP portal to include digital formats of their existing programmes.
-In the submission, please highlight the key changes for example, change in mode of delivery, duration, content, scope of programme, etc.
+In the submission, please highlight the key changes for example, change in mode of delivery, duration, etc.

-During this period, NAC will also consider alternative modes of presentation for Public Arts Programmes.
+NAC will prioritise listing Public Arts Programmes with digital formats.
 Please provide details of the presentation in your application through the NAC-AEP portal as per standard procedure.
 For changes to existing programmes, you may write directly to us.

 Please refer to the user guide for more information on how to submit a change request or a new digital Public Arts Programme.